mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 # Some Further Reading

-It's not really super relevant but _Zen and the Art of Motorcycle Maintenance_ has some interesting parallels to performance tuning and debugging in general: the focus one finds in trying to determine root causes, the need to know one's tools and develop a wider understanding of the overall system/engine.
-It's a classic - not the easiest read but not the hardest - and well worth a read for anyone with a slightly philosophical bent!
+It's maybe not _super_ relevant but the novel _Zen and the Art of Motorcycle Maintenance_ has some interesting parallels to performance tuning and debugging in general: the focus one finds in trying to determine root causes, the systematic and methodical approach, the need to know one's tools and to develop a wider understanding of the overall system/engine in order to effect a correct repair.
+It's an acknowledged classic and well worth a read for anyone with even a slightly philosophical bent; it's not an auto-repair manual I should repeat, it's a _novel_...